1 9 6 9 – 1 9 7 2 (UK)

 Each episode of The Clangers invariably had a message about we naughty Earthlings; polluting and over-crowding our own planet, sending junk into space, “invading” other planets with our space probes etc.

 Creator Peter Firmin worked with the BBC on a remake of The Clangers in 2014.
 He was relieved to see that the new CGI Clangers really did still look like knitted toys come to life.
 The magic remained intact as far as he was concerned.
-Michael Palin provided the narration in a style that kept memories of the much loved original alive.
+Michael Palin provided the narration in a style that kept memories of the much loved original alive (narration in the US version was provided by William Shatner).

 Baby Soup Dragon